47 Squadron - RAF Special Forces Flight

 - video : Special Forces Hercules Inquest

-February 2007 - One of 47 Squadron's C.4 (C-130J) aircraft, ZH876, was damaged by an IED as it landed on a remote desert air strip in Maysan province, Iraq.
+In February of 2007 one of 47 Squadron's C4 aircraft, ZH876, was damaged by an IED as it landed on a remote desert air strip in Maysan province, Iraq.
 British troops were later to destroy the plane on the ground in order to prevent any sensitive equipment from being compromised.
 The flight was part of re-supply efforts in support of British operations along the border with Iran.